-The primary position feedback transducer is the resolver that is integral to the dc brushless motor.
-The actuator also has a valve stem resolver.
-This resolver is used as a watchdog function of the primary motor control, to prevent runaway conditions and to ensure that the primary motor resolver is reading correctly.
+The dual primary position feedback transducers are the resolvers that are integral to the dc brushless motor.
+The actuator also has a valve shaft/stem resolver.
+This resolver is used as a watchdog function of the primary motor control, to prevent runaway conditions and to ensure that the primary motor resolvers are reading correctly.
 Linear shaft motion is converted to angular rotation for the valve stem resolver through a linkage.
-Parameter files are loaded onto the DVP to specifically match the valve characteristics in order to obtain the most accurate position sensing.
+Parameter files are loaded onto the DVP via the ID Module to specifically match the valve characteristics in order to obtain the most accurate position sensing.